How To Travel In Turkey On A Budget: Real Costs, Tips & Hacks

 You can find cheap flights as long as you avoid the peak summer months, and even then, if you use sites like Skyscanner and try using indirect flights or arriving and departing from different airports, you can sometimes grab a bargain.

-Again, the cost of flying is rising, but generally speaking, you can often find return flights from a European city, such as London, Manchester, Paris, Berlin, etc, to Dalaman on the south coast for around 350 euros, including baggage.
+Again, the cost of flying is rising.
+Still, generally speaking, you can often find return flights from a European city, such as London, Manchester, Paris, Berlin, etc, to Dalaman on the south coast for around 350 euros, including baggage.

-Remember, this is approximate and depends on the airline – budget airlines like Peguses vs. Turkish Airlines are the way to go!
+Remember, this is approximate and depends on the airline – budget airlines like Pegasus vs. Turkish Airlines are the way to go!

-If you find a cheap flight to Istanbul and you want to visit another part of the country, the good news is that getting around the country is very easy and cheap.
-You can take a domestic flight from Istanbul Airport or Sabiha Gocken Airport to most large cities around the country or take a long-distance bus using companies such as Pamukkale, Metro, or Kamil Koc.
+If you find a cheap flight to Istanbul and want to visit another part of the country, the good news is that getting around is very easy and cheap.
+You can take a domestic flight from Istanbul Airport or Sabiha Gokcen Airport to most large cities around the country, or take a long-distance bus with companies such as Pamukkale, Metro, or Kamil Koc.

 The only downside to using a bus is the length of time it takes to get from A to B. A journey from Istanbul to Marmaris on the south coast takes around 11 hours!
-However, buses are comfortable, air-conditioned, have WiFi, and you’re offered refreshments regularly.
+However, buses are comfortable, air-conditioned, have Wi-Fi, and refreshments are offered regularly.
 You’ll also get to see the country for a bargain price.

 Domestic flights can be as low as 30 Euros, but the earlier you book, the cheaper they tend to be.
 You can fly from Istanbul to Izmir in an hour.
-If you want to go to Cappadocia, you can fly to Konya in just over an hour and then take a bus for a couple of hours.
+If you want to go to Cappadocia, you can fly to Kayseri or Nevşehir airports in just over an hour and then take a short transfer to the region.

 Once you’re at your location, getting around is very easy.
-Some minibusses travel through resorts and cities and get you around cheaply.
-For instance, a dolmus (minibus) from Icmeler to Marmaris (south coast resorts) costs just 10 lira – less than 1 Euro!
+Some minibuses run through resorts and cities, getting you around cheaply.
+For instance, a dolmuş (minibus) from Içmeler to Marmaris typically costs several tens of Lira, depending on the season and year.

-Istanbul, Izmir, and Antalya all have public transport cards you can top up and use on different public transport methods, therefore saving money.
+Istanbul, Izmir, and Antalya all have public transport cards you can top up and use across different modes of public transport, thereby saving money.
 And if you choose to get a taxi, make sure you ask the price before you get in to avoid scams.

 Accommodation Costs

-We’ve mentioned you should try and use hostels wherever possible, but how much do regular hotels and apartments cost?
+We’ve mentioned you should try to use hostels wherever possible, but how much do regular hotels and apartments cost?

 Well, it depends on where you want to go, the type of area, the star rating, and the time of year you visit.
-However, if you’re savvy and you see out-of-peak times, choosing a site that isn’t totally central but isn’t too far away from where you want to be either, you can grab a bargain.
+However, if you’re savvy and you spot out-of-peak times, choosing a site that isn’t totally central but isn’t too far from where you want to be can get you a bargain.

 Unexpected Costs To Think About